 No serious water problems foreseen, but the debt of the Koekedouw dam, the main water supply dam to Ceres is seriously hampering development opportunities for the Municipalities.
 Some bulk infrastructure problems do exist before the full potential of the available water can be used.
 The provision of water to all informal stands needs to be addressed.

 Identified as a development node for more commercial developments.
 This will put additional pressure on the available water resources, but specifically the bulk infrastructure capacity.
-Additional storage capacity was provided and is at present been integrated into the existing bulk supply system.
+Additional storage capacity was provided and bulk infrastructure upgraded